About the Author

 The Total Timeline to Receive Your License

-Getting your medical license to practice in Ohio will take a bit longer than some other states.
+Getting your Ohio medical license will take a bit longer than some other states.
 That’s why it’s of utmost importance to begin the process sooner rather than later.

 For starters, it might take FCVS up to 45 days to process your application.
 You can’t even begin your Ohio licensure application without this completed.